Adyen/adyen-commercetools/extension/docs/ManualCapture.md

 In order to use this feature, set the option [`generateIdempotencyKey=true`](./HowToRun.md#optional-attributes).
 For every manual capture request adyen-integration will add an idempotency key if the custom field `idempotencyKey` is not present.
 If the custom field `idempotencyKey` is present, its value will be taken as the idempotency key.

+> Note: the generated idempotency key will NOT be saved to the custom field `idempotencyKey`.
+If you want to see this generated key, you can find it in the interface interactions.

 ### More info on capture

 For more detailed information from Adyen's perspective, see [Adyen's documentation](https://docs.adyen.com/checkout/capture#manual-capture).